anonconda/RTDmaker/README.md

 Yes, the --**references** argument is optional.

-#### Can I run the pipeline only for one or more references / no newly assembled annotations?
+#### Can I run the pipeline only for one or more available transcript references / no newly assembled annotations?

 Yes, if the --**assemblies** argument is not provided, the pipeline will proceed directly into the Merge QC subpipeline (Fig. 1B).
 As no assemblies are provided, it is not necessary to specify none of the "read support" arguments, i.e.: